Enjoying our puzzle hints?

 Why is “CAVEAT” in the Yellow group?

-a warning or a condition, often in a contract
+a warning or a condition, often in a formal or legal context

 Word definitions